rpgreview/papersandpaychecks/pnp.md

 An Administration check is made when testing a character's ability to organise, understand, and keep records.
 The operations of a modern bureaucracy are fraught with disaster without skilled administrators.
 This includes financial records, personell records, logistics, and time management, all of which are available as optional specialisations.

+**Concentration**

+A Concentration skill check is made when a character has to either shrug off the effects of temporary distractions (tactical concentration) or ignore the effects of fatigue (strategic concentration).
+An optional specialisation is allowed for the two time scales.

 **Gamble**

 A Gamble skill check is made to test a character's understanding of chance, risk, and contingency.
 Not only does it apply to their evaluation of traditional games of chance, but also risk management in operations and projects in a contemporary work environment, and financial investments.